Hard and soft light: Soft light

-Soft light tends to “wrap” around subjects, producing shadows with soft, fuzzy edges.
+Soft light tends to "wrap" around subjects, producing shadows with soft, fuzzy edges.
 Softness of light increases with the size of the light source, as the emitted light rays will travel in many directions as they move toward the subject.
 Light sources can also produce softer light by using diffusion material (like in a softbox) or by bouncing the light off a surface (like with a reflector).

 Soft light use is popular in photography and cinematography.
 By diffusing hard shadows, softening dark areas, and removing sharp edges, soft light produces more flattering images of the human form.
 Colours may also appear richer and more realistic.

 Hard light

 Hard light comes from a single, usually bright, source, which is relatively small compared to the subject.
 Photographs taken in such lighting have high contrast and sharply defined shadows.
 The appearance of the shadow depends on the lighting instrument.
-For example, fresnel lights can be focused such that their shadows can be "cut" with crisp shadows.
+For example, Fresnel lights can be focused such that their shadows can be "cut" with crisp shadows.
 That is, the shadows produced will have 'harder' edges with less transition between illumination and shadow.
 The focused light will produce harder-edged shadows.
-Focusing a fresnel makes the rays of emitted light more parallel.
+Focusing a Fresnel lens makes the rays of emitted light more parallel.
 The parallelism of these rays determines the quality of the shadows.
 For shadows with no transitional edge/gradient, a point light source is required.
 Hard light casts strong, well defined shadows.

 When hitting a textured surface at an angle, hard light will accentuate the textures and details in an object.
 This will also increase the 3D-appearance of the object.